mukulsarswat/Verilog/10.T_FlipFlop/README.md

 ## 🤝 Contributing

 Feel free to fork, improve, or extend this project.
 Clear documentation and beginner-friendly enhancements are always welcome!

----

-Let me know if you'd like a README template for JK, D, or SR flip-flops next—or want to bundle this into a sequential logic series!